deadlyvipers/dojo_rules/introduction.md

 My Name is Kai.
 I work as an Information Architect and Communicator @Jimdo in Hamburg, Germany.
 My GitHub Username is @klartexter.
-My favorite Code School Path is HTML & CSS.
+My favorite Code School path is HTML & CSS.
+Ruby

+?!